 The US has some of the most gorgeous fall foliage destinations in the world, from those quintessential scenes in New England to less well-known gems like Door County in Wisconsin.

 As those lively hues come in, leaf-peeping becomes a national pastime.
 Outdoor and nature enthusiasts flock to the key fall season hot spots.
 I read somewhere that one in four Americans will plan a yearly trip to see fall foliage.
 That’s a lot of peeping peeps.

 Some travel agencies charge thousands of dollars for fall foliage tours.
-But you don’t need to shell out that kind of cash to experience autumnal colors.
+But you don’t need to shell out that cash to experience the country’s autumnal highlights.

 - Best Places in the US to See Fall Colors

 - 3. Aspen, Colorado

 - 6. Shenandoah National Park, Virginia

 - 7. Great Smoky Mountains National Park, Tennessee/North Carolina

 - 9. Blue Ridge Parkway, North Carolina